cammerman/copper.js/readme.md

 * Auto-bind any element repetition to an ObservableCollection
 * Self-rendering views and template-based support for same.
 * Generate a simple ViewModel "bag of observables" from a hash of initial values.
-* Auto-initialization in either direction: from HTML to ViewModel, or from ViewModel to HTML.

 _Stay tuned!_